 Hi there,

-In Planned Obsolescence: Engine of the Consumer Economy, Josh and Chuck from Stuff You Should Know chat about the mechanism that’s responsible for the cruddy products and waste our consumer society is based on.
-Apple- not the fruit, but the slot-machine in our pockets- is the worst offender.
+In Planned Obsolescence: Engine of the Consumer Economy, Josh and Chuck from Stuff You Should Know chat about the mechanism that is responsible for the cruddy products and waste that our consumer society is based on.
+Apple— no, not the fruit, but the slot-machine in our pockets— is the worst offender.

-— Found in Now is the envy of the deadTime spent better.
+— In Now is the envy of the deadTime spent better.

 If you want to be a better person, find something to do outside of work